elk-audio/elk-docs/documents/sushi_overview.rst

 a more complex API using Google's gRPC, which offers full control and bidirectional communication to a remote client.

-With the run-time RPC API it is possible to perform common tasks such as control of plugins' automation parameters, track and mixing controls, adding/removing plugin to tracks, querying the engine for track level meters or CPU usage by plugin, etc.
+With the run-time RPC API it is possible to perform the majority of tasks desired, such as adding/removing tracks & plugins; controlling plugins' automation parameters, track and mixing controls;
+adding/removing plugin to tracks;
+querying the engine for track level meters or CPU usage by plugin; etc.

 Sushi's JSON format is fully specified in a JSON schema, but it is probably easier to learn by studying the provided examples, which cover